florpor/Leaflet.ShowAll/README.md

 ## Options
 Customizable options are:

  `bounds`: The only option that MUST be supplied.
 Needs to be a latLngBounds that defines the bounds to show when show all button is clicked.
  `position`: The standard Leaflet.Control position parameter, used like all the other controls.
 Default: 'topleft'.
  `title`: The tooltip shown when the user hovers over the button.
 Default: 'Show All'.
  `icon`: The icon to be shown on the button.
 Default: 'icon-show-all' (taken from Elusive font by Aristeides Stathopoulos(c) using [fontello](http://fontello.com).
-See [LICENSE](LICENSE)).
+See [font/LICENSE.txt](font/LICENSE.txt)).